LICENSE EXTENDED TO MARCH 31st, 2021

 - If a teacher, educator, librarian, bookseller, or other qualified individual plans to share a story time video by recording a video, uploading it to a YouTube channel, and posting a link to that YouTube video, the video must be designated as “unlisted” (not “public”) when uploading.
 See screenshot for how to choose “unlisted” while uploading on YouTube.

-- These story time and read-aloud videos may be hosted on the educational or social media platform until the December 31, 2020, after which we request that they be removed from the platform and from YouTube, unless this permission is extended.
+- These story time and read-aloud videos may be hosted on the educational or social media platform until March 31, 2021, after which we request that they be removed from the platform and from YouTube, unless this permission is extended.

 - Story time and read-aloud events that are live may not be maintained in the archive of the educational or social media platform.
 Because some platforms automatically archive live events by default, appropriate measures should be taken to ensure that videos of the live event are not maintained.
 When the event has concluded, please locate the recorded live video in your account and delete it.
 See a screenshot of how to delete a live video from YouTube.